F1bonacc1/process-compose/www/docs/client.md

 Restart will wait `process.availability.backoff_seconds` seconds between `stop` and `start` of the process.
 If not configured the default value is 1s.

-> :bulb: New remote commands are added constatntly.
+> :bulb: New remote commands are added constantly.
 For full list run:
 ```shell
 process-compose --help
 ```